focus-editor/focus/LOG.md

 - Nice to haves:
     - Mark modified buffers in the navigate dialog
     - Create new cursors above/below by ctrl+alt+shift+arrows
+    - Display the number of cursors in the footer
     - Rollback creating another cursor (ctrl+alt+D?)
     - Word selection / line selection mode
     - Ctrl+shift+delete/backspace - remove until start/end of line